-Unless you’re a track cyclist, or you’ve peaked for the cyclocross season, your 2019 goals are probably behind you.
-So now it’s time to think about next year, and keeping in shape ready to hit the ground running – well, rolling – in 2020.
+Your 2020 goals are probably long behind you, if indeed you achieved any of them at all in last year's mess of tiers and lockdownsconfusions and.
+So now it’s time to think about next year, and keeping in shape ready to hit the ground running – well, rolling – in 2021.

 If you’re going to get serious about training then you might be thinking about spending some long hours indoors on the turbo while it’s rotten outside.
 And Zwift can help you with that.